Maybe It's Time

 "Maybe It's Time" is a song from the 2018 film A Star Is Born and the soundtrack of the same name, performed by Bradley Cooper.
+It was written by Jason Isbell and produced by Cooper and Benjamin Rice.
+After listening to producer Dave Cobb's work, Cooper approached him to craft the soundtracks album's sound.
+Cobb was recording an album in Nashville, Tennessee, with Isbell, and asked him to write a song for the soundtrack based on Cooper's character, Jackson.
+Isbell finished writing the song in 2017, who was recorded in The Village West on Los Angeles, California at Glastonbury Festival, after Cooper compose the melody and produce the song with Rice.

-It was written by Jason Isbell and produced by Cooper and Benjamin Rice with additional vocal production by Lady Gaga.
-The song is a country ballad with lyrics on the theme of salvation and redemption.
-"Maybe It's Time" has received a positive critical reception and became Cooper's first solo chart entry on the Billboard Hot 100.
+Inspired by the vulnerability and emotional painful, ruthlessness, and toughness situations portrayed by Cooper's character in the film, "Maybe It's Time" is a melancholic folk rock country ballad played entirely on guitar with lyrics on the theme of salvation and redemption.
+The song was positively received by music critics, highlighting Cooper's vocals and composition, labeling the song as one of the most sensitive and soulful works on the album.

 Background and writing

 After listening to producer Dave Cobb's work, actor Bradley Cooper, who was also directing A Star Is Born, approached him to craft the soundtracks album's sound.
 Cobb was recording an album in Nashville, Tennessee, with American singer-songwriter and guitarist Jason Isbell, and asked him to write a song for the soundtrack.
 Isbell asked to see the screenplay and got in touch with Cooper to understand his requirements for the track and to discuss his character Jackson Maine.
 Cooper wanted a realistic song and urged Isbell to put his own thoughts as a songwriter into the lyrics, resulting in "Maybe It's Time".
-As he composed the song, Isbell kept in mind the "idea of salvation and redemption throughout the story and the movie, how that's something that comes from within an individual".
+As Isbell composed the song, he kept in mind the "idea of salvation and redemption throughout the story and the movie, how that's something that comes from within an individual".
 In an interview with Harper's Bazaar he explained: "That’s what the song deals with more than anything else—whether you reach the point of redemption or not is wholly determined on your own willingness to work.
 If you’re going to change, it has to come from within."

 When Cobb flew to Los Angeles and met Cooper and his co-star Lady Gaga for a writing session, he played "Maybe It's Time".
 It became Jackson's staple song and set the tone for the rest of the soundtrack.
 They were impressed.
 Cooper felt the Americana folk rock blend of the tune fit perfectly with Jackson's character, highlighting his fading career and substance abuse problems.